-Data block attributes can be of different data types and also calculated types.
+Data block attributes can be of different data types, including calculated types.
 Users can add values to data blocks in Horizzon and in Enterprise Studio.
 Data blocks can also be used in Excel and Dashboard connections to import (Excel only) and export their values.
 Data block editor permissions may be required for the import.

 Data blocks are defined in data block definitions in Enterprise Studio and linked to instantiable element types within a model, such as application components, UML classes, serving relations, and BPMN process diagrams.